xlab-uiuc/emt/README.md

 Due to the time it takes to rerun all kernel micro benchmarks, we put that as a optional part of the evulation.
 Let us know if you need further instructions on that.

-We give an estimate of how long each benchmarks will take.
+We give an estimate of how long each benchmarks will take .
+- Total time, 10 hours
 - Macrobenchmarks, 40 mins
 - Redis, 1 hour 20 mins
 - Postgres, 1 hour 30 mins